hendpraz/compfest-go-eat/README.md

 ## Assumptions

 From the Problem Desciption's details, I assume that:
 - The creations (user, drivers, and stores) must be placed on different coordinate.
 It will make the map unambiguos when it shown to the screen.
+It also guarantee that there is at least a path that can be taken for each driver to go to every store before finally proceeding to the user.
 - A map must be wide enough to put all the creations on it.
 Otherwise, it will be invalid input
 - A creation CAN move through other creation on the map.
 - Random coordinate of places will generate randomly for maximum 4 attempts.
 If it's more than 4 attemps but the random coordinate is placed by another creation, the program will do sequential search to find the empty places in map